IBM/zos-tools-and-toys/dirsize/README.md

 # dirsize

-Copyright 1994, 2000, IBM Corporation and Tivoli Systems
+Copyright IBM Corporation 1994, 2000

 All rights reserved

 Author: John Pfuntner <pfuntner@pobox.com>

-## Description
+## Purpose
+Display contents of a directory or directories, showing subdirectory structure and the number of bytes in each directory.

 See dirsize.1 (the man page) for a description of the command.

 ## Installation